What is radon?

 For state agencies, tribes, municipalities, and nonprofits

-- The Department of Housing and Urban Development (HUD).
-Funding from all major programs can be used by grantees to invest in radon testing and mitigation within the environmental review process.
+- Department of Housing and Urban Development (HUD): Funding from all major programs can be used by grantees to invest in radon testing and mitigation within the environmental review process.
 A list of programs can be found on page 11 of HUD Notice CPD-23-103.

-- EPA Tribal Income Air Quality Training and Resource Directory.
-Developed alongside The Institute for Tribal Environmental Professionals and The National Tribal Air Association, this interactive document has resources on funding and tools that can be used for radon testing and mitigation, among other issues of indoor air quality.
+- EPA Tribal Income Air Quality Training and Resource Directory: Developed in collaboration with the Institute for Tribal Environmental Professionals and the National Tribal Air Association, this interactive directory offers resources on funding and tools for radon testing and mitigation, among other indoor air quality topics

 For individuals, homeowners, and homebuyers

-- USDA Grants and Loans.
-The USDA offers the following options for home buyers and owners in rural areas.
+- U.S. Department of Agriculture (USDA) grants and loans: The USDA offers the following options for home buyers and owners in rural areas.
 Not sure if you’d qualify?
 Use the USDA’s Eligibility Site.

-- 203(K) Rehabilitation Mortgage Insurance Program.
-This program is also offered through HUD.
-It allows homeowners to purchase or refinance home repairs if the home is at least 1 year old.
+- 203(K) Rehabilitation Mortgage Insurance Program: This program offered through HUD allows homeowners to purchase or refinance home repairs if the home is at least 1 year old

 - MassHousing Loans for Homeowners.
-MassHousing offers loans that can be used for home repairs and remediations.
-Loans are limited to those who meet the income eligibility limits.
+MassHousing offers loans that can be used for home repairsand remediations to those who meet income eligibility limits

-Additionally, some Flexible Spending Accounts (FSA), Health Savings Accounts (HSA), and Health Reimbursement Accounts (HRA) may allow money to go towards radon mitigation.
-Check with your plan administrator.
+- Some Flexible Spending Accounts (FSA), Health Savings Accounts (HSA), and Health Reimbursement Accounts (HRA): Check with your plan administrator if you may use these funds for radon mitigation

 Available data